About Personal Financial Disclosure Statement

 In order to make the filing, executive directors and members of state boards, commissions, authorities, or councils may continue to use the same filer id and password which they previously used to file their personal financial disclosure reports.
 If an individual is new to a board, commission or authority, the individual must complete a PFD PIN Application to obtain a filer id and password for e-filing the annual affidavit.

 A candidate seeking election or reelection to a state-wide office shall file a Personal Financial Disclosure Statement not later than the seventh calendar day following the day on which the candidate qualifies.
 All other candidates seeking election or reelection to public office must file a Personal Financial Disclosure Statement not later than the fifteenth calendar day following the day on which the candidate qualifies.

 Public officers who are not in their election year must file a Personal Financial Disclosure Statement not before January 1 and not later than July 1.

-E-mail courtesy reminders that Personal Financial Disclosure Statements are due are sent to those individuals who file electronically with the Commission.
+An e-mail courtesy reminder that the Personal Financial Disclosure Statement is due is sent to those individuals who file electronically with the Commission.